Running With a Stroller: 13 Tips + Safety Guide For Parents

 Walking strollers tend to be top-heavy, and surprisingly unstable if you try to run with them.

-Running strollers are designed specifically for going at speed, and are extremely stable (check out our recommendations at the end of this article).
+Good jogging strollers are designed specifically for going at a faster speed, and are extremely stable (check out our recommendations for the best jogging strollers at the end of this article).

 Although a second stroller is definitely an additional expense, treat it as an investment in your health – and think of the money you might save on babysitting fees since you are taking baby with you!